arskom/spyne/doc/source/manual/validation.rst

   - the pattern with which a string must comply
   - a numeric interval, etc

-- *rpclib* can apply arbitrary rules for the validation of input data
+- *spyne* can apply arbitrary rules for the validation of input data
   - *validate_string* is the first applied filter
   - *validate_native* is the applied at the second phase
   - Override these functions in your derived class to add new validation rules